Guidance

 High risk or control cases

-Cases that are high or medium risk will be assured by your organisation’s assurance board involving your CDDO adviser.
+Cases that are high or medium risk will be assured by your organisation’s assurance board involving your GDS adviser.
 This could result in the rating being changed to ‘control’.
 An example is a case that is misaligned to standards or is contentious.

-Control cases will be assured in more detail by your organisation’s assurance function against the strategic commitments, and if the spend relates to a service, the service standards.
+Cases that are high risk or control will be assured in more detail by your organisation’s assurance function against the Digital and data function’s strategic commitments, and if the spend relates to a service, the service standards.
+You will be asked to answer some more questions on the get approval to spend service.
+Your organisation’s assurance board or GDS assurance adviser may also ask you to provide more information to support your spend approval request.

 If your organisation is operating with Earned Autonomy you still need to complete a service assessment where necessary.
 You can check if you need to meet the Service Standard or get an assessment.